michaeljohn1/.well-known-assetlinks.json/README.md

 Insert code to log user Actions

 Now Google Search can take into account the actions your users take on public and personal app content to provide improved ranking for your search results and suggestions.

+> how to test it ?
+1. Installing this app in your phone.
+2. open http://akamahesh.herokuapp.com/app-indexing.html url in browser of your app.
+3. Click on Contact Us link
+4. It should open app and show url as a toast in your phone